 About the S⁴ Initiative

-Contingent-owned equipment (COE) in peace operations is an important source of lethal materiel, as well as components used in fabricating improvised explosive devices (IEDs), for many non-state armed groups.
-Weapons and ammunition management (WAM) practices in numerous missions are sub-optimal—not only for COE, but also for recovered materiel from negative forces.
-Policymakers and practitioners within the arms control and peace operations communities have undertaken efforts to improve on the status quo.
-Recognition of the problem is an important achievement, but gains made so far are modest.
+Contingent-owned equipment (COE) in peace operations and government stockpiles in conflict zones are important sources of both lethal materiel and components used to make improvised explosive devices (IEDs) for many non-state armed groups.
+This materiel enables violent extremism and retards both humanitarian assistance and developmental initiatives.
+Research has demonstrably shown that weapons and ammunition management (WAM) practices in numerous missions were sub-optimal—not only for COE, but also for recovered materiel from enemy forces.
+Policymakers and practitioners in the arms control and peace operations communities have made efforts to improve the status quo.
+Recognition of the problem is an important achievement, but gains so far are modest.

-(1) focusing on peacekeepers within a mission to the exclusion of national armed forces personnel working alongside them undermines prospects for measurable improvements; and (2) engaging only the small arms and peace operations communities is insufficient.
+The S⁴ Initiative’s 2021 study on attacks on security forces in the Lake Chad Basin underscored two important truths: (1) focusing on peacekeepers within a mission to the exclusion of national security personnel working alongside them undermines prospects for improvement; and (2) engaging only the small arms and peace operations communities is insufficient.
+As S⁴ has also shown, armed groups’ seizure of state-owned lethal materiel is not limited to the Lake Chad Basin region.